A Probabilistic Formulation of Offset Noise in Diffusion Models: Experiments

 \subsection{Evaluation metrics}

-We had each trained model generate~$5000$ new data samples through the reverse process and evaluated each one by measuring the distance between the generated data distribution and the test dataset distribution.
-Two metrics were used to quantify this distance: the 1-Wasserstein distance \cite{villani2008optimal} and the maximum mean discrepancy \cite{gretton2012kernel}, hereafter referred to as 1WD and MMD, respectively.
-For MMD, a Gaussian kernel was used with its bandwidth parameter set to~$\sqrt{n}$.
-Six pairs of training and test datasets were created by varying the random seed, and each model was trained and evaluated on all six pairs.
-Note that model initialization and other training factors were also randomized based on the seed.
+For each trained model, we generated~$5000$ samples through the reverse process and measured the distance between the generated distribution and the test-data distribution.
+We used two metrics: the 1-Wasserstein distance \cite{villani2008optimal} and the maximum mean discrepancy \cite{gretton2012kernel}, referred to below as 1WD and MMD, respectively.
+For MMD, we used a Gaussian kernel with bandwidth~$\sqrt{n}$.
+We generated six train/test dataset pairs using different random seeds, and each model was trained and evaluated on all six pairs.
+Model initialization and other training factors were also randomized with the seed.